 Players of all ages learn the art of ensemble playing and performance, develop an appreciation of chamber music literature, and improve their musicality in a collaborative manner.

 Our programs value collaboration, expression, and confidence through:

 - A positive, joyful performance environment, respecting the growth of both the individual and the group

 - Teamwork and communication skills

 - Aspiring to reduce economic barriers – this includes offering financial aid to youth based on a nondiscriminatory financial aid application.
-Historically, all applicants for this project have received aid.

 Board of Directors